 This divine rule has nothing to do with how much an individual actually makes in income, per se—it simply regulates how much an individual can spend on themselves.
 It dictates that saints (especially those who wish to be leaders) live median income lifestyles regardless of their income—and invest excess income in ventures which help their posterity and build the community, instead of spending it on selfish pursuits, expensive housing or a lavish lifestyle unequal from the average of their community.
 (A practice which God’s true Saints throughout the world always live regardless of which church they belong to.)
 This simple rule of social equality is detailed in scripture to follow these simple steps…

-3-Worthy members voluntarily bind themselves to live at a median income which approximates the median income for their area and circumstances. (see D&C 51:3).
+- Worthy members voluntarily bind themselves to live at a median income which approximates the median income for their area and circumstances. (see D&C 51:3).
 For example, the median income for a family with 2 children in Park City utah is about $77,000/year (this goes up radically with more children).
 Members agree not to spend on themselves more than this amount in a year even if they have it.
 The exact amount and details of this fixed salary are for the individual to decide.
-Excess income goes into the credit union.
-Caveats and details of what constitutes “excess” stay loosely defined and are ultimately left up to the individual to decide, with counsel as desired from spiritual leaders.
+Excess income goes into the credit union/trust/order/etc. Caveats and details of what constitutes “excess” stay loosely defined and are ultimately left up to the individual to decide, with counsel as desired from spiritual leaders.
 (Or political leaders once the religious order becomes a true kingdom)

-4-Here’s where a fully functioning united order varies with a typical credit union.
+- Here’s where a fully functioning united order varies with a typical credit union.
 Members with excess income agree to allow the credit union to annually invest their “excess” (increase) into worthy pursuits which make money while working to lift up the poor (every member who makes less than the median income—according to their need).
 This can be managed just as a modern credit union does, lending money to worthy business startups, education funds, social projects or even home purchases).
 As a peripheral-endeavor, each credit union should be encouraged to capitalize cooperative social projects which employ the poor (ie. fund bonds in cooperation with political entities, if possible).
 Those shown to be good with money should be in charge of the lending process according to accepted modern banking standards.
 (FDR’s new deal/CCC, ZCMI, Deseret Industries, and many other historical cooperative ventures can serve as important historical analogs to what works and what doesn’t.
 In many ways this scriptural system is not so different from typical modern social programs funded by taxes instead of a central bank.
 Indeed, the United Order is simply a mandate and formative template to create a system similar to some of the highly functioning democratic socialist societies who have become righteous enough to get it to work without widespread corruption & inequality.